 If all else fails through, then it’s time to seek an appraiser.
 Make sure to look for one with reputable and positive reviews, and one who’s specialized in appraising the types of art that you own.
 Once they’ve finished their evaluation, they will give you a formal written statement.

 While the following organizations don’t conduct appraisals of their own, they do offer useful references to get in touch with appraisers.
 They include the American Society of Appraisers, the Appraisers Association of America, and the International Society of Appraisers, respectively.
 Get in touch with them here:

 Once you’ve settled on a concrete value, it’s time to invest in good art collection insurance to protect all that value.
 Art collection insurance will protect your fine art, as well as its value, from damage, losses, or thefts.
 The cost of such an insurance plan will depend on:

 These policies may not always charge you at the most cost-effective or affordable value, but we feel that it’s well worth the price, so you don’t risk losing exponentially more value.
-And in California, you can’t go wrong with the Fine Art and Collectibles Enterprise (FACE).
+And in California, you can’t go wrong with the FACE Insurance.

 We ensure everything from wineries, to fine watches and jewels, to sports memorabilia, to automobiles, to whatever other treasured artwork is found in your collection.